 Where to Leave Your Real Estate Business Cards

-Overall, you want to leave them in places related to your real estate business.
+You want to leave them in places related to your real estate business.

 To determine the best places to leave your real estate business cards, we get into the territory of real estate cross-marketing, which I’ve already covered in this article.

-Cross marketing means that two or more businesses in a similar or the same industry or niches collaborate to attain a common marketing goal.
+Cross-marketing means that two or more businesses in a similar or the same industry or niches collaborate to attain a common marketing goal.

 - Cross Marketing with Contractors